Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 With asset sync enabled, there is one extra step that must be taken before you create a PR with changes to recorded tests: you must push the new recordings to the assets repo.
 This is done with the following command:

  `Notice`:
-       the tests have to be recorded using the `TEST_MODE=record`, then the recording files will be generated.
-And then, you can push them to `assets repo`
+       the tests have to be recorded using the `TEST_MODE=record`, then the recording files will be generated, then you can push them to `assets repo`

 ```bash
 npx dev-tool test-proxy push